-As with any sport, it's hard if not impossible to compare players across different eras.
+As for this ranking, it's hard if not impossible to compare players across different eras in any sport.
 In golf, it's doubly so, given the game's equipment advances and changing conditions of golf courses over the years.

 Here, then, are the 20 men who have had the greatest careers and most lasting impact on the game of golf.
 Feel free to tell me where I’m wrong.

 The star-crossed Norman is better remembered for his spectacular failures than his successes, but we can't overlook his 20 career PGA Tour wins and his 331 weeks spent as the world's No. 1 player in the Official World Golf Rankings.
 A little better luck and a little more clutch play and he would have seven or eight major wins instead of two (1986 and 1993 British Opens).

 McIlroy is a four-time major champion and is only a Green Jacket away from holding a career Grand Slam.
 Yet there is a nagging suspicion that the best may still be yet to come for the Northern Irishman, who has yet to return to the giddy heights he scaled in 2014, when he won two majors.
 He's undoubtedly the player on this list with the most upward mobility.

 His career might be tainted on the front end by cheating allegations and on the back end by association with performance-enhancing drugs, but it's hard to deny Vijay a spot in the golf pantheon.
 He's won 34 times on the PGA Tour, including two PGA Championships and a Masters win.

 The Big Three — Jack Nicklaus, Arnold Palmer and Gary Player — dominated the golf headlines in the 1960s, but the unassuming Casper was as good as anybody in his era.
 Casper won 51 PGA Tour events, seventh all time, and earned three majors, including the 1966 U.S. Open, where he denied Palmer a coveted win.